Cycling and Coronavirus Pandemic — Tips and Precautions to Follow

 Therefore, if you have reasons to believe you’re infected, it’s best to self-isolate, pay attention to your symptoms, and test if possible.

-Is Riding Outdoors Safe Amid the Covid-19 Pandemic?
+Is Riding Outdoors a Safe Amid the Covid-19 Pandemic?

 Depending on how and where you do it, cycling outdoors can be both a good and a bad idea during the coronavirus pandemic.
 Generally speaking, riding a bicycle is a great way to boost your immune system, and improve your health and overall wellbeing.